The 25k Initiative

 A Global Imperative to Eliminate the Burden of Cancer

-As of data release 28 in 2018 the following tumour types and countries were contributing to ICGC:
+As of the Final data release (release 28) in 2018 the following countries contributed to ICGC:

 The ICGC was the first step to broadly and comprehensively map the structural aberrations of genomes and begin to understand the molecular basis of cancer.
 It was appropriately focused on cancer that had not yet been treated, and on the tumour at its origin (primary cancer).
 Data generated through the ICGC has transformed research strategies in academia and industry alike, with hundreds of seminal works published directly using ICGC data, with landmark articles in the world’s elite scientific journals.
 No therapeutic is developed today without, in some way, applying the knowledge that ICGC has provided the world.